ava-labs/hypersdk/README.md

 the transactions for each account that can be executed at the moment).

 ### Avalanche Warp Messaging Support
 `hypersdk` provides support for Avalanche Warp Messaging (AWM) out-of-the-box.
-AWM, if you aren't familiar, enables any Avalanche Subnet to send arbitrary messages to any another Avalanche Subnet in just a few seconds (or less) without relying on a trusted relayer or bridge.
+AWM enables any Avalanche Subnet to send arbitrary messages to any another Avalanche Subnet in just a few seconds (or less) without relying on a trusted relayer or bridge.
 You can learn more about AWM and how it works [here](https://docs.google.com/presentation/d/1eV4IGMB7qNV7Fc4hp7NplWxK_1cFycwCMhjrcnsE9mU/edit).